Africa Continent Map

 As there is limited coverage and its mostly near prominent locations, you will see some signs with Arabic and English.

-Lesotho has yellow lines on the sides and white in the middle:
+Lesotho has yellow lines on the sides and white in the middle, much like the entire southern Africa region.

 License plates in Lesotho have blue on white for private vehicles and red on white for government vehicles.
 The format is one or two letters followed by four numbers.